 Guides explain the chores, the crops, the duties of slaves, and the role of their mistress of the plantation in contrast to her role when in her townhome.
 They also relate the botanical aspects of cotton kept in the field nearly twelve months a year.
 Historical sacks are ready for picking.

-The Smithsonian quality 1884 Munger steam gin is the next stop.
-Listed on the National Register, this pre-civil war building houses rare Munger equipment.
-Robert S. Munger was the first person to invent suction in the gins, and also he created the continuous ginning system with the double-box press, all patented in 1884.
+A highlight is the tour of the Smithsonian quality steam gin listed on the National Register.
+This pre-civil war building houses rare 1884 Munger equipment.
+Robert S. Munger was the first person to invent suction in the gins and also the continuous ginning system with the double-box press, all patented in 1884.

-Also overlooking the cotton fields is the cooking cabin, the kitchen for the slave quarters where the elder women kept their supplies to prepare the communal meals for the slaves.
-The guide relates the blending of African and European cuisine, and the African origins of much of southern cooking on plantations, both historically and today.
-Historical slave narrations describe daily meals, seasonal foods, and special dishes on Sunday and holidays.
+At the cooking cabin the guide relates the blending of African and European cuisine and how it merged into southern fare today.
+Historical slave narrations on display describe daily meals, seasonal foods, and special dishes on Sunday and holidays.